Are You Wondering How Long To Keep Tax Records For A Small Business?

 The tax code requires that taxpayers that own a business, IRS rules require that every person liable for any tax, keep adequate books and records to determine, gross income, deductions and credits.
 So what are adequate books and records?
 In practice if you are a small business you should have an accounting system that generates a profit and loss statement, balance sheet and a general ledger that gives adequate detail for all accounting entries to determine gross income and deductions.
 This also means the IRS may want to review and audit invoices and receipts for tax deductions.
 What I have found in practice is that many small business owners in today’s social media and electronic age do not keep receipts or adequate records, and in fact do not even keep their bank statements or cancelled checks.

-If you would like to have a consultation to discuss a review of your accounting systems and recordkeeping policies please contact me at 855-TAX-FIXX (855-829-3499).
+If you would like to have a consultation to discuss a review of your accounting systems and recordkeeping policies please contact our Troy, Michigan IRS tax resolution experts at 855-TAX-FIXX (855-829-3499).